braughtg/DCgit/README.md

   * Behavior:
     * The student is prompted for their GitHub password.
-      * If the password is not valid the script terminates with a message saying the password was incorrect and to try again.
-    * Pull the contents of the repository from the appropriate remote.
+    * The contents of the repository are pulled from the GitHub origin.
       * If there are merge conflicts the script will terminate with a message suggesting the use of one of the _[ ForceLocal | ForceRemote | Merge ]_ flags.

 * __DCgitPush__ [ ForceLocal ]